Applied’s strategy reimagined the wayfinding experience in order to increase visitor confidence to explore The Met’s hidden treasures.

 Landmarks proved to be valuable markers to help understand location throughout the complex interior spaces.
 Determined according to their wayfinding significance, they help visitors recall location and make better decisions.

-Applied created a custom set of wayfinding icons for use on signage and mapping applications.
-Each icon was crafted at two levels of detail for different applications.
+Custom, user-tested wayfinding icons for use on signage and mapping applications.
+Each icon is crafted at two levels of detail for different applications.